alanmitchell/an-website/content/pages/AkWarm2changeLog.md

 This page describes the changes that have occurred in the various releases of AkWarm 2.
 The versions are listed from the most recent to the oldest.

+#### Version 2.13.0 (July 27, 2024)
+1. Updated hpXML export for use with HouseRater software.
+2. Miscellaneous Bug Fixes.

 #### Version 2.12.0 (April 26, 2023)
 1. Incorporates Social Cost of Carbon for Weatherization Ratings.
 2. Miscellaneous Bug Fixes.